jup-ag/space-station/guides/2-jupiter-swap/1-swap.md

 4. Enter the input amount of the selected token that you want to swap from.
 5. Review the swap route and output token amounts.
 Checkout the full list of supported DEXes for routing [here](https://station.jup.ag/partners?category=DEXes).
 6. Configure additional parameters to help with your trade, including: Priority Fees, Slippage Settings, and Swap Settings.
 7. After you have confirmed all the parameters and inputs, click on the 'Swap' button, and you will be prompted with a confirmation from your wallet.
-If you 'Confirm', your swap will be sent to the blockchain, to be fianlized.
+If you 'Confirm', your swap will be sent to the blockchain, to be finalized.
-8. A notification toast will appear in the lower left corner that will inform user of the current status of their transaction.
+8. A notification toast will appear in the lower left corner that will inform you of the current status of your transaction.
-9. You can view your swap history by clicking on the history icon, or clicking on the wallet on the top right corner.
+9. You can view your swap history at the bottom of the page or click on the wallet at the top right corner.

 **Let's go through Jupiter Settings in greater detail below.**